 - Let the mixture sit for a minute then stir together or use a blender to emulsify

-- Place ganache into a shallow container, cover the surface with plastic wrap and refrigerate for min 6 hours or overnight.
+- Place ganache into a shallow container, cover the surface with plastic wrap, and refrigerate for min 6 hours or overnight.
 The ganache will set into a pipeable consistency that is firm enough to fill your Chocolate Hazelnut macarons

-5. How to fill these Chocolate hazelnut macarons?
+5. How to fill these Chocolate hazelnut macarons

-Finally, you nailed this macaron recipe, your chocolate ganache is set, is time to fill your macarons!
+Finally, you nailed this macaron recipe, your chocolate ganache is set, it is time to fill your macarons!

-Filling macarons takes again some practise.
+Filling macarons takes again some practice.
 The general rule is to pipe the filling onto one side of the macaron shell then press two shells together evenly so the filling will come out to the side but not more.
 How much filling do you need per macaron?
 It is impossible to give an exact amount here, you will see after filling one or two macarons whether you need more or less.

 Filling these Chocolate hazelnut macarons is simple